Mapping classes of Real Rational Surface Automorphisms: Pseudo-Anosov maps on

 \begin{proof} In this case, Diller and the author \cite{Diller-Kim} showed that the growth rate of the induced action on the homology group is equal to the dynamical degree of the corresponding birational map on $\ppc$.
 It follows that a Salem number $>1$ gives the growth rate of the induced action on the fundamental group.
 It follows that $F_r|X \setminus \mathcal{C}$ is coronal.
-By Shin and Strenner \cite{Shin-Strenner:2015}, we have that $F_r|X \setminus \mathcal{C}$ does not arise from Penner's construction. \end{proof}
+By Shin and Strenner \cite{Shin-Strenner:2015}, we conclude that the induced pseudo-Anosov map does not arise from Penner's construction. \end{proof}

-\begin{rem} The induced actions on the fundamental groups of the diffeomorphisms in Theorem \ref{T:mpsa} were computed in \cite{Kim-Klassen}.
+\begin{rem} The induced actions on the fundamental groups of the diffeomorphisms in Theorem \ref{T:mpsa} were computed in \cite{Kim-Park}.
 It would be interesting to know the mapping classes to which the restriction map $F_r|X \setminus \mathcal{C}$ belongs.
 Also, we only have the lower bound of the growth rates of those induced actions on the fundamental group.
 Except for some cases, such as mappings in Theorem \ref{T:mnp}, we can not conclude the restriction map $F_r|X \setminus \mathcal{C}$ does not arise from Penner's construction using Shin and Strenner's argument \cite{Shin-Strenner:2015}. \end{rem}